 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash.
+The Company's primary credit risk is associated with its Canadian cash balances, which are held through major Canadian financial institutions with high investment grade ratings.
 The Company limits exposure to credit risk by maintaining its cash with major financial institutions.